angusmf1/portfolio/dataviz2.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/14969209"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-I used Flourish to redesign the general government debt bar chart from above into a new data visualization using a grid of line charts that draw connections to sparklines.
-This visualization displays each government's debt-to-GDP ratio from 1995-2021.
+This is a Flourish redesign of the government debt bar chart from above.
+This visualization uses a grid of line charts that draw connections to sparklines (think heartbeat).
+This visualization displays each government's debt-to-GDP ratio from 1995-2021, showing interesting trends over time.

 ## Grid of Gauges